rocka0/myblog/_posts/2015-11-07-Scaffolding-in-rails.markdown

 The model name is the name of the model which will be generated, example: <code>students</code>
 The atrributes can be anything like firstname, lastname, email etc.
-The type cane be a string, text, bool, integer, etc.
+The type can be a string, text, bool, integer, etc.
 Here is a quick demo of you to use a scaffold to generate all the <code>model, views and controllers</code> for a student

 <iframe src="http://showterm.io/94adb2195c5a7b2d9939e#fast" width="500" height="281" frameborder="0">  </iframe>